REVIEW: Lois Lane #1

-Lois finally takes centre stage in her very own 12 issue series by Eisner award winning writer Greg Rucka and artist Mike Perkins.
+Lois Lane #1 is finally here as she takes centre stage in her very own 12 issue series by Eisner award winning writer Greg Rucka and artist Mike Perkins.
 Well aware of this creative teams’ previous endeavors on titles such as Daredevil, Iron Fist and Gotham Central I was going into this series with the highest of expectations.
 I hoped we’d get a truly unique crime drama full of suspense, intrigue and espionage.
 With that being said, before we dive in let’s take a look at the covers.

 Interior artist Mike Perkins has created a very noir looking cover as Lois stares intently over a copy of the Daily Planet.
 It feels almost as though she is staring directly at the reader, which is a great touch.
 This cover includes many trappings you would associate with a crime story – such as the city as a backdrop, a newspaper and what appears to be a plume of cigarette smoke.
 A nice little nod to Margot Kidder’s interpretation of the character perhaps?
 I really enjoyed this cover and believe that it really does encapsulates the mood and tone of the interior.

 Artist Jenny Frison has created a very art deco inspired portrait of Lois Lane.
 Without a doubt it is most definitely a combination of the eyes, dark lipstick and fedora hat with press pass that has allowed me to come to this conclusion.
 This cover is so striking and is perfect for the inaugural issue of a highly anticipated run.
 It is beautiful, but to me Lois looks more like Gal Gadot.